Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Ablations and Analysis

-\textbf{Removing Stage 1:} Stage 1 aims to enhance the reasoning capabilities of the models when solving medical problems.
-As depicted in \Cref{tab:ablation} (2 $\rightarrow$ 3), the absence of Stage 1 leads to a notable degradation of 7.30\% in overall model performance.
+\textbf{Removing Stage 1:} Stage 1 aims to enhance the reasoning capabilities of the models.
+As depicted in \Cref{tab:ablation} (\underline{2 $\rightarrow$ 3}), the absence of Stage 1 leads to a notable degradation of 7.57\% in overall model performance.
 This reduction occurs because Stage 1 serves as the foundation for Stage 2.
 When the model lacks strong medical reasoning capabilities, it is unlikely to recognize when external knowledge is needed or to construct effective retrieval queries for obtaining supportive information.
 Consequently, the potential benefits offered by subsequent training stages are substantially compromised.

-\textbf{Removing Stage 2:} Stage 2 builds upon the groundwork established in Stage 1 to refine the generation of semantically precise and retrieval-efficient query terms, which aims to further augment the quality and utility of retrieved documents.
-As seen in \Cref{tab:ablation} (1 $\rightarrow$ 3), after removing Stage 2, there is a slight decrease of 5.89\% in the accuracy compared to the corresponding model trained with all three stages.
+\textbf{Removing Stage 2:} Stage 2 builds upon the groundwork established in the previous Stage 1 to refine the generation of semantically precise and retrieval-efficient query terms, which aims to further augment the quality and utility of retrieved documents from the external knowledge base.
+As seen in \Cref{tab:ablation} (\underline{1 $\rightarrow$ 3}), after removing Stage 2, there is a slight decrease of 6.10\% in the accuracy compared to the corresponding model trained with all three stages.

 \textbf{Removing Stage 3:} Stage 3 is designed to further enhance the synergy between the model’s retrieval and reasoning capabilities, thereby improving its overall end-to-end performance in solving medical problems.
-As observed in \Cref{tab:ablation} (1 $\rightarrow$ 2), the performance of models declines by 2.88\% when Stage 3 is excluded.
+As observed in \Cref{tab:ablation} (\underline{1 $\rightarrow$ 2}), the performance of models declines by 3.02\% when Stage 3 is excluded.
 However, due to the presence of complete Stage 1 and 2, the gap remains close to that of the complete three-stage training model and relatively low.

-\subsubsection{Sequential Order of Stages}
+\subsection{Sequential Order of Stages}